 It is an idyllic place, much of it a forest-cloaked national park with two small salt lakes, one containing an island with a 12th century Romanesque monastery.
 Mljet is well worth an overnight stop if you are sailing in the Adriatic north out of Porto Montenegro or Dubrovnik, or south from Split.
 It is on Mljet that Odysseus’s prayers are finally heard on Mount Olympus and he’s allowed to escape.
 From then on the story, told mostly in flashback, is a familiar one.
 Leaving Troy, Odysseus and his flotilla are “wafted” north toward Thrace – now around the borders of eastern Greece, Bulgaria and Turkey – and Ismarus, “the city of the Cicones”.
 His behaviour there is not exemplary.
 “I sacked this place and destroyed its menfolk,” he later relates to Alcinous, king of the Phaeacians.
 “The women and the vast plunder that we took from the town we divided so that no one, as far as I could help it, should go short of his proper share.
 And then I said we must escape with all possible speed.”

-Need to know: With calm, secluded waters, Mljet offers some of the most idyllic anchorages in the superyacht hotspot of Croatia.
+Need to know: With calm, secluded waters, Mljet offers some of the most idyllic anchorages in the secret islands of Croatia.
 The village of Polae has a wealth of ancient ruins, including a Roman palace.

 Words by Claire Wrathall for ShowBoats International